Skip to content

 The index of the row that the DataTable cursor is currently on.

-cursor_type class-attribute instance-attribute
+cursor_type instance-attribute class-attribute

 cursor_type: Reactive[CursorType] = cursor_type